SilverBut/reverse_problems/README.md

 # reverse_problems
-A repo to save some reverse problems writtem by myself.
+A repo to save some reverse problems written by myself.

+You may want to use `git clone --recursive [URL to Git repo]` to check out everything.

 ## Legal Statement